Allow the Simmrin Law Group to help you handle Penal Code 30605 charges.

 Results of a PC 30605 Conviction in California

-PC 30605 is a wobbler in California.
-The prosecution gets to decide if the court will treat a wobbler as a misdemeanor or a felony.
-The prosecution reviews an individual’s past criminal history and their current charges to make this decision.
+PC 30605 is a wobbler in California, which means the prosecution gets to decide if the court will treat a wobbler as a misdemeanor or a felony.
+The prosecution reviews an individual’s past criminal history and current charges to make this decision.
+Individuals convicted of a misdemeanor PC 30605 violation can end up facing:

 - Fines of up to $1,000